Mohelnice: Administrative division

+Studená Loučka forms an exclave of the municipal territory.

 Geography

 Mohelnice is located about 21 km south of Šumperk and 30 km northwest of Olomouc.
-The eastern part of the municipal territory of Mohelnice lies in the Mohelnice Depression lowland, which is named after the town.
-The western part is located in the Zábřeh Highlands.
+The eastern part of the municipal territory of Mohelnice lies in the Mohelnice Depression lowland.
+The western part lies in the Zábřeh Highlands.
+The highest point is the hill Hekelův kopec at 583 m above sea level.

 In the eastern part are located two artificial lakes created by flooding sandstone quarries, Mohelnické and Moravičanské.
 The easternmost part of Mohelnice with Moravičanské Lake is situated in the Litovelské Pomoraví Protected Landscape Area.
 The Mírovka Creek flows through the town into the Morava River, which forms the eastern municipal border.

 History

 The first written mention of Mohelnice is in a deed of bishop Jindřich Zdík from 1141, when it was owned by the Olomouc bishopric.
 In 1273, Mohelnice was first referred to as a town.

-In 1307 and 1312 the town was devastated by plague.
-In 1424 it was conquered by the Hussites, and 700 people died.
-During the first half of the 16th century the town was rebuilt and the town fortifications were built.
-The Thirty Years' War devastated Mohelnice – in 1623 it was plundered by Swedish troops and over 30% of the inhabitants died of the plague.
-The Sweden looted the town again in 1642, 1643, 1644 and 1647.
-In 1662 half of the town was destroyed by fire.
+In 1307 and 1312, the town was devastated by plague.
+In 1424, it was conquered by the Hussites and 700 people died.
+During the first half of the 16th century, the town was rebuilt and the town fortifications were built.
+The Thirty Years' War devastated Mohelnice – in 1623 it was plundered by the Swedish troops and over 30% of the inhabitants died of the plague.
+The Swedes looted the town again in 1642, 1643, 1644 and 1647.
+Half of the town was destroyed by fire in 1662.
 1685 saw the notorious witch trials during which a local vicar Alois Lautner was burned at the stake.

 The town's textile industry began operating in 1713, and in 1714 the town suffered another plague.
 There was another significant fire in 1739, which destroyed more than half of the town.
 During the Silesian Wars the town was plundered several times.
 In 1772 Mohelnice had 1,867 inhabitants, in 1792 it was 3,887.
 There were cholera epidemics in 1832, 1849, 1851 and 1866.
 The town suffered from fire in 1841 and few smaller fires later.
 In 1863 Mohelnice built its first sanitation system.

 In the 19th and 20th century the town was industrialised and various factories were established.
 In 1910 most of the old town walls were demolished.

-The town had a German-speaking majority population who comprised around 95% of the population before World War II.
-In 1938 the town was occupied by Nazi Germany as part of Sudetenland.
-After the war the German population was expelled.
+Before World War II, the town had a German-speaking majority population.
+In 1938, the town was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+After the war, the German population was expelled.
 This caused the town to become almost deserted.
 Within a few months, however, the town was repopulated by families from other parts of Czechoslovakia.

 In the second half of the 20th century the town went through major urban changes, including the narrowing of the Mírovka Creek.